raiyning/SDET-Glossary/README.md

 ```
 if you were to run the instancing and methods in that case ```example2 would be equal to "test"```

-##Describe how instance variables give objects attributes and properties
+## Describe how instance variables give objects attributes and properties
-*
+* We use instance variables to pass atributes that are created in a different method and applied them in others.

 ### Ruby main glossary